amplabs-ai/amplabs/docs/client.rst

 5. Copy the "Cell Id" and paste it into the "ipynb" file in Jupyter notebook or Google Colab to replace the "your-cell-id" in the "cell_id = 'your-cell-id'" line.

-After getting Amplabs' "user_token" and "cell_id," using the Amplabs battery data visualization `jupyter notebook <https://drive.google.com/file/d/1k3aeuA3-FXQnfXHgm3WP6SgMEpziFgMM/view?usp=share_link>`__file is the next step.
+After getting Amplabs' "user_token" and "cell_id," using the Amplabs battery data visualization `Jupyter notebook <https://drive.google.com/file/d/1k3aeuA3-FXQnfXHgm3WP6SgMEpziFgMM/view?usp=share_link>`__ file is the next step.

 This modified jupyter notebook file has the following functionalities: